sergeluca/Power-Platform-BPM-Toolkit/README.md

 ### How can I start using the BPM Toolkit ?

 1.Install the BPM Toolkit (see next paragraph).
+A new (preview) version will be shared : 1/21/201-> so wait a little bit.
-2.Follow the Developers guide tutorial (available 1/9/2021) to create your own request compatible with the BPM Toolkit.
+2.Follow the Developers guide tutorial (available 1/21/2021) to create your own request compatible with the BPM Toolkit.

 ### How can I install the BPM Toolkit ?